yamcodes/pino-nestjs/README.md

 Set the `assignResponse` parameter to `true` to also enrich request completion logs.

-## Change Pino parameters at runtime
+## Changing Pino parameters at runtime

 You can modify pino root logger parameters at runtime: